CodySchrank/gSwitch/README.md

 gSwitch allows control over the gpu on dual gpu macs.
 It also gives a notification when the gpu changed.

+## Install

+Either build from source or download a release

-## Info
+## FAQ

-Why create this when the amazing [gfxCardStatus](https://github.com/CodySchrank/gfxCardStatus) exists?
+Why create this when the amazing [gfxCardStatus](hhttps://github.com/codykrieger/gfxCardStatus) exists?
 Well it was kind of buggy and I thought the notification system was a bit too happy so I rewrote the program in swift and made a bunch of changes.

 ## Notes